 We need volunteers that have relevant skills to the operations of an international not-for-profit.
 In particular, legal practitioners from various jurisdictions are needed, especially if they are experienced in the following areas:

 - Administrative law

 If you have these or other skills that you feel may be useful, please contact us at email@example.com.

-The following are some of the principles that we expect will guide the organisation.
+The following are some of the principles that we expect will guide the organization.
 They are a work in progress, and we are happy to listen to suggestions.
 They will eventually lead to a formal mission statement.
 Ultimately, we hope to be something akin to the ACLU, for skeptics.

-- Provide advice on how to reduce the risk of being sued, through the organisation’s website and other means.
+- Provide advice on how to reduce the risk of being sued, through the organization’s website and other means.
 This could include documentation about free-speech and defamation laws in various jurisdictions, as well as other information on how to not fall afoul of the law.